GM 100x38x13 / N52

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process in case of swallowing.
+- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these magnets are able to complicate diagnosis after entering the body.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.